buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Types/IfcComplexPropertyTemplateTypeEnum.md

 The properties defined by this _IfcComplexPropertyTemplate_ are of type _IfcComplexProperty_.

 ### Q_COMPLEX
-The quantities defined by this _IfcPhysicalComplexQuantityTemplate_ are of type _IfcPhysicalComplexQuantity_.
+The quantities defined by this _IfcComplexPropertyTemplate_ are of type _IfcPhysicalComplexQuantity_.